Talise Trevigne

 Biography

-Enjoying a long collaboration with composer Jake Heggie, Trevigne sang the world premiere of his song cycle Pieces of 9/11 – Memories from Houston at Houston Grand Opera, where she also inaugurated the role of Clara It’s a Wonderful Life.
-Her solo CD, At the Statue of Venus (GPR Records), written by Heggie and Glen Roven, quickly climbed to the top of the US record charts; she is also featured on Heggie’s CD release, here/after, songs of lost voices alongside Stephen Costello, Joyce DiDonato and Nathan Gunn.
+Enjoying a long collaboration with composer Jake Heggie, Miss Trevigne sang the world premiere of his song cycle Pieces of 9/11 – Memories from Houston at Houston Grand Opera, where she also inaugurated the role of Clara It’s a Wonderful Life.
 She established the role of Pip the cabin boy Moby-Dick, written for her, in the world premiere at Dallas Opera in 2010, and appeared as Pip at San Francisco Opera, at San Diego Opera and at Washington National Opera.
-In 2015, she brought the role of Sister Rose Dead Man Walking into her repertoire at Opera Parallel in San Francisco, and recently made her Lyric Opera of Chicago debut in the role.
+In 2015, she brought the role of Sister Rose Dead Man Walking into her repertoire at Opera Parallel in San Francisco, and covered the role at Lyric Opera of Chicago where she sang Kitty Hart.